2026 Election Tracker

 R

 This is the highest-stakes Senate race in the country.
 Jon Ossoff is the only Democratic senator on the 2026 ballot representing a state Trump won in 2024, which makes his seat the single most important hold for Democrats hoping to flip the Senate majority.
 Republicans need a net gain of four seats to lock in their majority through 2028; flipping Ossoff is essential to that math.
+Ossoff is running unopposed in the Democratic primary.
+He raised approximately $42 million since 2020 and is the top Senate fundraiser in the country.

-Trump has not endorsed in the primary as of mid-May 2026.
-The eventual nominee will face Ossoff in November.
-Early Emerson polling shows Ossoff leading Carter by 6 points and Dooley by 5 points in hypothetical general-election matchups.
-If the November race fails to produce a majority, Georgia holds a runoff on December 1, 2026 — the latest possible resolution to the 2026 Senate balance of power.
+The runoff winner will face Ossoff, who was unopposed in the Democratic primary and now has nearly six months of additional fundraising while Republicans spend another month attacking each other.
+Early Emerson polling had shown Ossoff leading Collins and Dooley by 5-6 points in hypothetical general-election matchups.
+If the November race fails to produce a majority, Georgia holds a runoff on December 1, 2026, the latest possible resolution to the 2026 Senate balance of power.
+Raphael Warnock, the state's other senator, is not on the 2026 ballot.
+His next election is 2028.
+We have election odds for all senate seats here.

 U.S. Senate election results — Georgia